microsoft/fluentui-react-native/packages/foundation-tokens/src/TokenUsage.md

     interface IComponentOptions<TProps> {
       baseSettings?: ...
-      tokens?: IComponentTokenDefinitions<TProps, ITheme>;
-      slots?: ...
+      slots?: IStyleFactories<TProps, ITheme>;
+            --- OR ---
+      slots?: { [key: string]: { /* some members */ } & ISlotStyleFactories<TProps, TTheme> }
     }

-When the component is created the `IComponentTokenDefinitions<TProps, TTheme>` need to be resolved into `IComponentTokens<TProps, TTheme>`.
+When the component is created the set of `ISlotStyleFactories<TProps, TTheme>` need to be resolved into `IComponentTokens<TProps, TTheme>`.
 This happens by calling:

     export function buildComponentTokens<TProps, TTheme>(
-      entries: ITokenInputEntry<TProps, TTheme>[],
+      entries: IStyleFactories<TProps, TTheme>,
-      hasToken?: ITargetHasToken
+      hasToken?: ITargetHasToken,
+      finalizer?
+IStyleFinalizer<TProps, TTheme>
     ): IComponentTokens<TProps, TTheme> {

-This will turn the entries into an array of processor functions that are ready to render and build up the merged list of all token props for this component.
-While processor functions will be in the resulting tokens as-is, `ITokenOperations` will be merged into processor functions.
-Each `ITokenOperation` will do the following:
+The `IStyleFactoryOperation<TProps, TTheme>` entries will be processed into arrays targeting slots and tokens of the component, while any entires that are of type `IStyleFactoryFunction<TProps, TTheme>` will be put in a separate list that will be run at the end.

+For the operations, they will execute as follows:

 1. Go through each slot targeted in the operation
 1. Go through each token operation for that slot
 1. See if that token is supported on that slot by the `hasToken` callback
 1. If the token is supported set it up to transfer to the tokens, otherwise set it up to build a style

 Order will be maintained such that operations will run in the order they are declared in the token definitions.
+Any functions will be run at the end.

+#### IStyleFinalizer

+`buildComponentTokens` can optionally accept a `IStyleFinalizer`.
+This is a processor that will run on a style before it is cached.
+This allows for custom integration with a styling system.
+A web version might create CSS rules with the style, remove the style objects, then add class names to the props.

 ### Component Render Time